Mike Peters (cartoonist): Early life

-Growing up in St. Louis, Peters attended Christian Brothers College High School and Washington University, where he studied fine art, became a Sigma Chi member and graduated in 1965.
-He drew cartoons for the college paper, Student Life, from 1962 to 1965.
+Peters attended Christian Brothers College High School and Washington University, where he studied fine art, belonged to Sigma Chi and drew cartoons for the college paper, Student Life.
+He graduated in 1965.
 Peters recalled, "I knew when I was five years old that I wanted to be a cartoonist.
 As I grew older, I thought it was the only thing I could do."

 He met his wife, Marian, while attending Washington University, and they moved to Chicago, where he worked for a year on the art staff of the Chicago Daily News.
 Drafted into the army, he spent two years of service as an artist for the Seventh Psychological Operations Group in Okinawa.

 Career

 Editorial cartoons

-On his return from his army service, his mentor Bill Mauldin helped him get a job as editorial cartoonist for the Dayton Daily News in Dayton, Ohio.
+On his return from the army, his mentor Bill Mauldin helped him get a job as editorial cartoonist for the Dayton Daily News in Dayton, Ohio.
 As a joke, he once stood on the building ledge outside the Daily News building for 30 minutes wearing a Superman costume so that he could make an entrance to a meeting through the window in the manner of actor George Reeves entering Perry White's office on The Adventures of Superman.